 With Children and Other People

 In Pandikona and the surrounding area, they will form hierarchical packs with intelligent communication systems.
-It is a shame the Pandikona is so relatively unknown and threatened.
+It’s really a shame the Pandikona is so relatively unknown (even in India) and threatened.
 They are truly fascinating dogs.

 Living with a Pandikona